dasch-swiss/dsp-tools/README.md

 In VSCode,

 - pylint can be installed as extension (`ms-python.pylint`), and be configured in the VSCode settings.
 - mypy can be installed as extension (`matangover.mypy`), and be configured in the VSCode settings.
-    - (This extension is different from Microsoft's Python extension's mypy functionality, which only lints each file separately, leading to incomplete type checking.)
+    - This extension is different from the mypy functionality of Microsoft's Python extension `ms-python.python`, which only lints each file separately, leading to incomplete type checking.
+- black can be set as formatter in the `ms-python.python` extension.
+  To do so, set `"python.formatting.provider": "black"` in the VSCode `settings.json`.
+  Alternatively, `ms-python.black-formatter` can be installed as extension.
 - markdownlint can be installed as extension (`davidanson.vscode-markdownlint`), and be configured in the  VSCode settings.

 If configured correctly, you will see style violations in the "Problems" tab.